WinPE: Store or split images to deploy Windows using a single USB drive

 Copy the files to the WinPE key.

-On the destination PC, boot to WinPE, and then apply an image using DISM /Apply-Image /SWMFile command.
+On the destination PC, boot to WinPE, and then apply the image using DISM /Apply-Image with /ImageFile and /SWMFile options, as shown: